 The MGC shall also use the “Responding to an outgoing SCTP stream reset request” procedures in clause 10.6.3/[ITU-T H.248.SCTP] in order to respond to remote channel closure requests.

-In response to a channel closure request in addition to the procedures in clause 10.6.3/[ITU-T H.248.SCTP] the MGC should initiate a channel closure for the indicated SCTP Streams via the procedure in clause 10.6.2/[ITU-T H.248.SCTP] if it hasn’t done so already.
+If the MGC requires that a MG respond to a received outgoing stream reset request by autonomously sending its own outgoing reset request the MGC shall set the dcreset/initreset Signal parameter outresp to “accint”.

 …

+x WebRTC data channel reset package